Our Body’s Immune Response

-An immune reaction to gluten is an inflammatory illness (triggered by gluten) that results in damage to a person’s duodenum – the upper part of your small intestine.
+While inflammation is a vital part of a healthy immune response.
+When there is chronic inflammation, the result is tissue damage.
 Your duodenum is the first part of the small intestine to receive partially digested food (chyme) from your stomach.

 An immune response to gluten causes the inner surface of the duodenum to become inflamed and swell.
-This in turn, causes the villi to either fall off or lay flat.
+This, in turn, results in damage to our villi – tiny hair-like projections lining the wall of the duodenum.
+It is through our villi that we absorb the nutrients from the food we digest.

-Our duodenum was never the intended target of our immune system.
+The duodenum was never the intended target of our immune system.
 Thus, the unintended damage described above can be viewed as collateral damage.
 The collateral damage is the result of inflammation.

 Inflammation (via gluten) also produces an outward appearance of a bloated stomach.
 But thankfully, say it loud and be proud, the human body is amazingly resilient – believe it.
 Villi damaged or destroyed will regenerate in a few days once gluten is completely eliminated from your diet.